Divorce - Chicago Illinois Family Law Blog

 Getting a divorce can be agonizing for everyone involved, especially the two spouses and their children.
 Whether you saw it coming for a while, or if your partner made a sudden decision that caught you totally off guard, divorce is an emotional process.

-As soon as you know that you’re headed for a divorce, it’s important to find a good divorce attorney right away.
+As soon as you know that you’re headed for a divorce, it’s important to find a good Chicago divorce attorney right away.
 The decisions you make now will affect you and your children for the rest of your life.
 You’ll want to have an attorney by your side who will help protect you, your children, and your financial security.

 Navigating a High-Conflict Divorce